 2) Find the service named 'da_dataprocessservice' and restart it (by right clicking on it).
 Confirm it is Started, then open it by double-clicking.

-If after completing these steps you find no issues, please contact email@example.com and we will connect with you via gotomeet to troubleshoot further.
-If you have Started a Stopped service or re-set the credentials and ID459 continues to advise of problems also please contact us for additional support.
-Thanks,
+**If after completing these steps you find no issues or if you have Started a Stopped service or re-set the credentials and you continue to receive notice of tables not updating, please go to THIS LINK for further troubleshooting tips.